 The town can trace its roots back to when it was a small fishing village.
 The town still has its fishermen, operating small inshore boats from the town's beaches, keeping alive the town's traditional link with the sea.
 Bognor is a very pleasant coastal town with many sites of historical interest nearby.
 The development of modern Bognor was begun in the 1780s by Sir Richard Hotham.

 There are many independent shops selling unusual items not found in the large multiple stores.
 There are independent bars, cafes and restaurants as well as chain favourites, independent gift and house ware stores.
-As well as a town centre supermarket and independent food stores there is a real butcher, greengrocer, florists, well known clothes/shoe stores and chemists/drugstores, furniture and white goods stores, stationers, locksmiths and mobile phone shops.
-You can hunt for a bargain in a charity shop whilst helping them fundraise, sell your unwanted items to make space and money for something new, play a game of bingo, catch a movie in a beautiful independent cinema, see a live show in the theatre and to top it all you can get a 2016 parking disc for £1 which allows you to park in three of the car parks in town for 2 hours at a time free of charge any time you like until December 31st 2016!
+As well as a town centre supermarket and independent food stores there is a greengrocer, florists, well known clothes/shoe stores and chemists/drugstores, furniture and white goods stores, stationers, locksmiths and mobile phone shops.
+You can hunt for a bargain in a charity shop whilst helping them fundraise, sell your unwanted items to make space and money for something new, play a game of bingo, catch a movie in a beautiful independent cinema and to top it all you can purchase an annual parking disc for £3 which allows you to park in three of the car parks in town for 2 hours at a time free of charge any time you like which runs from January to December.

 A lot of hard work goes into keeping the town clean, bright and graffiti-free, and we are proud to have won Silver Gilt for South & South East in Bloom (Coastal up to 12,001- 25,000) in 2013.